-\paragraph{Robust Performance with Different Numbers of Clients.} An important trade-off in trustworthy FL is between predictive utility and maintaining fairness/privacy guarantees for each of its clients, which becomes increasingly challenging as the number of clients increases~\citep{wen2023survey}.
-To demonstrate how our framework can adapt to a varying number of clients, we use a Dirichlet partitioner with the Fitzpatrick dataset to evaluate performance with $K\in\braces{2, 4, 8}$ clients in addition to a centralized setup with a single client.
-We see in Table \ref{tab:client_num_expt} that as the number of clients increases, the baseline performance worsens, but the FedCF framework can still control for the necessary closeness criterion.
-We omit Equal Opportunity for Fitzpatrick as it is not meaningful in the context of this dataset, which aims to predict a skin condition, and the sensitive attribute is the skin type.
-People with certain skin types are known to be more likely to develop certain skin conditions, so the true positive rates of a classifier will typically not equalize, resulting in a degenerate (meaningless) solution.
-Finally, Fitzpatrick is a relatively small dataset with fewer than 17K points.
-Splitting the dataset into different splits and clients will result in a small number of points per $(g, \tilde{y})$ pair, making the interval bounds from Theorem \ref{thm:main_cov_thm} quite large.
+\paragraph{Robust Performance with Different Numbers of Clients.} An important trade-off in trustworthy FL is between predictive utility and maintaining fairness/privacy guarantees for each of its clients, which is increasingly challenging as the number of clients grows~\citep{wen2023survey}.
+To demonstrate how our framework can adapt to the number of clients, we use a Dirichlet partitioner with the Fitzpatrick dataset to evaluate performance with $K\in\braces{2, 4, 8}$ clients in addition to a centralized setup with a single client.
+In Table~\ref{tab:client_num_expt}, as the number of clients increases, the baseline performance worsens, but the FedCF framework can still control for the necessary closeness criterion.
+We omit Equal Opportunity for Fitzpatrick as it is not meaningful in the context of this dataset, which aims to predict a skin condition with the sensitive attribute being skin type.
+People with certain skin types are more likely to develop certain skin conditions, so the true positive rates of a classifier will typically not equalize, resulting in a degenerate (meaningless) solution.